Being jolted out of a peaceful slumber by the intense pain and discomfort of leg cramps is shocking.

 1. Stretch your legs.

-Unstretched muscles may be more prone to cramping.
-Also, people over 50 report more nighttime leg cramps than younger people.
+Unstretched muscles may be more prone to cramping, especially for people over 50, who report more nighttime leg cramps than younger people.
 This is likely due to muscles shortening with age.

 If you have a few free minutes, loosen up your calf, hamstring, and quad muscles with some stretches during the day or before bed.